 The Portland Japanese Garden sits within Washington Park, one of the most popular areas for locals to escape the busyness of Portland without leaving the city.

-These gardens have been known to be called the “best Japanese gardens outside of Japan,” so they certainly won’t disappoint.
+These gardens have been called as the “best Japanese gardens outside of Japan,” so they certainly won’t disappoint.

 3 – Snag a great deal at the House of Vintage